Guide to Selecting the Right Lease Management Software

 Integrations

-Moving lease data from one piece of software into your accounting software is something your lease management solution should seamlessly automate.
-Whether your organization uses traditional desktop accounting software or a full-fledged ERP application, seamless integrations are a must-have.
+Moving lease data from one piece of software into your accounting software is something your lease management solution should do seamlessly.
+Whether your organization uses traditional desktop accounting software or a full-fledged ERP application, seamless integrations are a important.

 Real estate teams managing lease administrative processes will need their data inputs to translate over to the accounting team.
 Lease modifications are one example of a change to the terms and conditions of a lease that impacts the underlying asset for the accounting team to calculate on their financial statements.

 Also think of other systems you can link together.
-Accounts payable systems, work orders on property assets, and inventory software integrations can all save time.
+Accounts payable systems, work orders on real estate assets, and inventory software integrations can all save time.
 A tech stack fully integrated with your lease management solution gets you closer to a “single source of truth.”

 The Cloud